Design & Integration Files

 Reading the ADPD188BI Gain Calibration Values

-As shown in Equation 8, the ADPD188BI has a scalar value that compensates for device variation; this is the gain calibration for each LED and can be calculated using Equation 10 to Equation 16.
+As shown in Equation 8, the ADPD188BI has a scalar value that compensates for device variation, which is the gain calibration for each LED and is calculated by using Equation 10 to Equation 16.

 For the blue LED

 Note, these calibration equations are valid for devices with Module ID 33.
 For the calibration equations for devices with Module ID 30 and Module ID 31, refer to the AN-2033.